 Packaging provides many features for meat and poultry products, but enhancing food safety is among the major attributes.

-By Richard Mitchell he constant struggle to produce and distribute meat and poultry in microbialreduced or microbial-free environments is leading processors, packers, and retailers to incorporate advanced operating strategies.
+The constant struggle to produce and distribute meat and poultry in microbial-reduced or microbial-free environments is leading processors, packers, and retailers to incorporate advanced operating strategies.
 And the package is becoming an increasingly vital element in their food-safety initiatives.